Kent27/docs-emobiq/document/client/gitbook/2-5-actions-and-visual-logic/action-reference/react-native/Variable/getAttribute/getAttribute.md

 ### Steps

+1. Drag a `button` component into the canvas and open the `Action` tab.
+Select the `press` event of the button and drag the `Log.write` function to the event flow.
-1. Assuming you have followed the "Variable.setAttribute" fuction in help document, call the function.
+2. Assuming you have followed the "Variable.setAttribute" fuction in help document, call the function.

 ![](./getAttribute-step-1.png)